Skip to main content

 1. Drag the HTMLToDocument component onto the canvas from the Component Library.

-2. Click the component to open the configuration panel.
+2. Click on the component to open the configuration panel.

-3. Configure the parameters as needed.
+3. Configure the component settings:

 Connections

-Usage Example
+Usage Examples

 Using the Component in an Index